toi-k/Social-healthcare-analysis/README.md

 To evaluate whether strategic goals are being met, the following questions were defined:

 1. Have Metro North and Metro West achieved the target of at least 50% remote appointments?
-2. How does remote appointment usage vary by service type and client age group?
+2. How does remote appointment usage vary by client age group and service type?
 3. Are there differences in employee workload between the cities?
 4. How much travel time is associated with in-person visits, and how much could potentially be reduced?
 5. What operational factors might explain differences between the cities?